-Indulge in the hotel’s signature scent via bathe amenities crafted by French perfumer, Olivia Giacobetti.
+Indulge in the 5 star hotel’s signature scent via bathe amenities crafted by French perfumer, Olivia Giacobetti.
 The aroma is a combination of citrus elements and woody notes of Atlas cedar.

 Hidden within the walls of the legendary 17-acre royal gardens, La Mamounia offers its 7,500 square foot outdoor swimming pool as an intimate, Mediterranean oasis.
 While rejuvenating poolside in the Moroccan sun, guests find serenity underneath a canopy surrounded by 700-year old olive trees, amaranth agaves, and periwinkle of Madagascar.
 The water in the pool is treated with non-irritating ozone instead of chlorine, imparting a fresh post-rainstorm smell throughout the pool gardens and nearby grounds.

-The hotel features several luxurious fashion boutiques featuring everything from expertly crafted contemporary Moroccan designs to French faves Yves Saint Laurent and Dior.
+The hotel also features several luxurious fashion boutiques featuring everything from expertly crafted contemporary Moroccan designs to French faves Yves Saint Laurent and Dior.

-The gardens of La Mamounia are nothing short of magical…Let the gardens work their magic as you wander around their 8 hectares, sit on a bench to listen to the birds chirp in peaceful calm while a refreshing breeze gently blows or grab a racket and play a game of tennis in the garden’s immaculately kept courts.
+The gardens of La Mamounia Hotel are nothing short of magical.
+Let the gardens work their magic as you wander around their 8 hectares, sit on a bench to listen to the birds chirp in peaceful calm while a refreshing breeze gently blows or grab a racket and play a game of tennis in the garden’s immaculately kept courts.